Dr-v/kdtsui/README.md

 doi = "https://doi.org/10.1016/j.optcom.2020.126337",
 url = "http://www.sciencedirect.com/science/article/pii/S0030401820307549",
 author = "Kaidi Xu and Gaige Zheng"}
-[2]A Python-based RCWA (apply for arbitrary 2D nanostructure) programme will be released soon. (arXiv and Github) Add when there is decent publication(crying)
+[2]A Python-based RCWA (apply for arbitrary 2D nanostructure) programme will be released soon (arXiv and Github).
+Add when there is decent publication(crying)

 ### Notes